 5. In all questions of ethics, covered or not covered by this Code, the individual member shall act solely in the best interests of the breed, and the membership as a whole shall willingly aid any fellow member in upholding these interests.

 6. Members shall bear in mind that a Code of Ethics is more than a set of rules; it is a commitment to a high standard of practice in owning and breeding and that adherence to the spirit of the Code is as important as adherence to its law.

-1. All Great Pyrenees owned by, or in the care of, members shall be given a proper, healthy environment, nutrition and care at all times.
-No member's dog may be treated in an inhumane manner subjected to cruel or unusual punishment or abused, and no member shall have more dogs than can be safely and adequately housed and cared for.
+1. All Great Pyrenees owned by, or in the care of, members shall be given a proper, healthy environment, nutrition, and care at all times.
+No member's dog may be treated in an inhumane manner subjected to cruel or unusual punishment or abused, and no member shall have more dogs that can be safely and adequately housed and cared for.
 Nor may it be subjected to any conditions likely to eventuate in unnecessary danger to the dog's life.

 2. Members shall be diligent in the handling of their dogs in public places and shall do so in a manner to minimize the risk of trauma or danger to any human being or animal.